YuewenSun/hugo-academic/content/publication/example/index.md

   process prior.
 We evaluate LEAP on a number of datasets including video and motion capture data.
-Experiments demonstrate that temporally causal latent processes are reliably identified from observed variables under different dependency structure and our approach considerably outperforms those existing methods without leveraging history or nonstationarity information.
+Experiments demonstrate that temporally causal latent processes are reliably identified from observed variables under different dependency structures and our approach considerably outperforms those existing methods without leveraging history or nonstationarity information.
 This is one of the first works that successfully recover time-delayed latent processes from nonlinear mixtures without using sparsity or minimality assumptions. "